-- Effective November 13, 2014, the Company incorporated RenaissanceRe Upsilon Fund Ltd. ("Upsilon Fund"), an exempted Bermuda segregated accounts company.
-Upsilon Fund was formed to provide a fund structure through which third-party investors can invest in reinsurance risk managed by the Company.
+- RenaissanceRe Upsilon Fund Ltd. ("Upsilon Fund"), an exempted Bermuda segregated accounts company, was formed by the Company to provide a fund structure through which third-party investors can invest in reinsurance risk managed by the Company.
 As a segregated accounts company, Upsilon Fund is permitted to establish segregated accounts to invest in and hold identified pools of assets and liabilities.
 Each pool of assets and liabilities in each segregated account is structured to be ring-fenced from any claims from the creditors of Upsilon Fund's general account and from the creditors of other segregated accounts within Upsilon Fund.
 Third-party investors purchase redeemable, non-voting preference shares linked to specific segregated accounts of Upsilon Fund and own 100% of these shares.
 Upsilon Fund is an investment company and is considered a VIE.
 The Company is not considered the primary beneficiary of Upsilon Fund and, as a result, the Company does not consolidate the financial position and results of operations of Upsilon Fund. - Effective November 7, 2016, Fibonacci Reinsurance Ltd. ("Fibonacci Re"), a Bermuda-domiciled SPI, was formed to provide collateralized capacity to Renaissance Reinsurance and its affiliates.
 Fibonacci Re raised capital from third-party investors and the Company, via private placements of participating notes which are listed on the Bermuda Stock Exchange.
 Fibonacci Re is considered a VIE.
 The Company is not considered the primary beneficiary of Fibonacci Re and, as a result, the Company does not consolidate the financial position and results of operations of Fibonacci Re. - Effective December 22, 2017, the Company and Reinsurance Group of America, Incorporated closed an initiative ("Langhorne") to source third party capital to support reinsurers targeting large in-force life and annuity blocks.
 Langhorne Holdings LLC ("Langhorne Holdings") is a company that owns and manages certain reinsurance entities within Langhorne.
 Langhorne Partners LLC ("Langhorne Partners") is the general partner for Langhorne and the entity which manages the third-party investors investing into Langhorne Holdings.
 The Company concluded that Langhorne Holdings meets the definition of a VIE.
-The Company is not the primary beneficiary of Langhorne Holdings.
+The Company is not the primary beneficiary of Langhorne Holdings and as a result, the Company does not consolidate the financial position or results of operations of Langhorne Holdings.
 The Company concluded that Langhorne Partners is not a VIE.
 The Company will account for its investments in Langhorne Holdings and Langhorne Partners under the equity method of accounting, one quarter in arrears.